autorope/donkeycar/docs/guide/robot_sbc/setup_raspberry_pi.md

 * Save this file to the root of __boot__ partition with the filename `wpa_supplicant.conf`.
 On first boot, this file will be moved to `/etc/wpa_supplicant/wpa_supplicant.conf` where it may be edited later.
 If you are using Notepad on Windows, make sure it doesn't have a .txt at the end.

 ## Step 3: Setup Pi's Hostname
 > Note: This step only possible on a linux host pc.
-Otherwise you can set it up later.
+Otherwise you can set it up later in raspi-config after logging in to your pi.

 We can also setup the hostname so that your Pi easier to find once on the network.
 If yours is the only Pi on the network, then you can find it with